ostyjs/nostr-hooks/README.md

 };
 ```

-The `options` object accepts the following properties:
+The optional `options` object accepts the following properties:

 - `enabled`: A boolean flag indicating whether the subscription is enabled.
 If set to `false`, the subscription will not be created.